Hamada-Gado/Auto-WhatsApp-Sender/README.md

 ```
 To find the location of WhatsApp.exe install everything from google
-and you can use to find the path to the file
+and you can use it to find the path to the file
 ```